Selenium and Immunity

 1. Test your soil’s selenium levels: Try Redmond's Soil Test Kit for fast and easy results!

-2. Test your feed and forage: Find your area’s local cooperative ag extension and make note if your feed was grown in a selenium poor area.
+2. Test your feed and forage: make note if your feed was grown in a selenium poor area.

 3. Animal health check: Your veterinarian and/or nutritionist can conduct possible blood tests and/or liver biopsies, or take milk samples for lactating animals.